 Now, if we’re honest with ourselves, we will admit during hot muggy August there could be a week without wind.
 Ok, that’s 140 MW times 7 or 980 MW times 70 acres, which is 68,600 acres.
 Howard County has 301,000 acres, so we’ve got acres to spare.
 Although, I think our landfill for retired blades just got bigger.
 We will stop there.
 Now we’re going to need some Tesla batteries to store all this green power.
 A tesla wall battery is $8,800 after tax credits for a 5 KW unit.
 There are 1,000 KW in one MW, so we’re going to need 200 tesla wall batteries for each MW.

 Therefore, we’ve got 980 MW of windmills to create energy to store in batteries for a non-windy week and we will need 980 MW’s of battery storage, so that’s 196,000 tesla wall batteries at $8,800 each.
 Let’s assume they’ll give us a discount down to just over $2,500 (think utility scale pricing, confirmed by existing utility contracts).
 So, we’re going to need $490 million dollars in batteries just here in Howard County, batteries which only last 20 years.

 Each windmill is $1.5 million, so we’ll need another $1.47 billion for the windmills.
-We still need about $50 million to pay for 334 miles of transmission lines at $150,000 per mile to connect all these windmills.
+We still need about $50 million to pay for transmission lines, distribution lines, and substations to connect all these windmills.
 You thought the Grain Belt transmission line was intrusive.
 Then there’s the cost of the landfills in Howard County.
 Add it all together and it easily totals $2 billion plus.